 Bears believe that markets are set to drop in price, so the traditional investment mantra of ‘buy low sell high’ doesn’t apply.
 Instead, many bears will attempt to short sell.

 Short selling is a way of trading an asset that returns a profit if it drops in price.
 If you were short selling stock, for example, you would borrow some stock from your broker, and immediately sell it at the current market price.
 Once the stock has dropped in price, you would then buy it and return it to your broker, keeping the difference in price as profit.

 There are many other ways to attempt to profit from falling markets.
-Inverse ETFs, for instance, will aim to reverse any price movement in their benchmark index.
-And derivatives like spread betting and CFDs can be used to go either long or short on a wide variety of markets.
+Derivatives can be used to go either long or short on a wide variety of markets.